 Supplies of crockery and equipment will be available at each heat if required by the competitors.
 Competitors may bring their own crockery and equipment is they wish.
 The machines being used at the heats are La Marzocco Strada 2 Groups.
 These will be fitted with 18g baskets and the machine temperature can be modified if requested before the start of the competition day.
-The provided grinders will be Victoria Arduino Mytho One.
+The provided grinders will be Victoria Arduino Mytho Two.

 The Semi-Finals and Finals rounds will then take on the standard WBC format.

 We’ve taken this decision for three key reasons:

 Competitor Numbers.
 We’d like to address the number of entries and dropouts.
 We've seen declining entries the past three years and each year we then see up to a third of entries drop out at the last minute.
 The reasons for this are many, but we feel that if we can increase access to the event by dropping costs and having more local heats, we'll see these numbers reverse.

 Timing: We just don't have much time this year.
 Both UKBC and Brewers Cup need to be finished by the end of February/early March 2019 in order to give our champions adequate time to prepare for the World Coffee Championships in Boston in April.
 The heats that we have run for many years are costly both fiscally and in people hours.
 Whilst the former is not a major concern, due to the generosity of the championship sponsors, the latter really is.
 Trying to do a full heat program in that time would stretch our resources to the limit, and possibly beyond.